TmFnaXNh/crosswalk-traffic-light-detection/README.md

 The detection results are stored in `runs`.

+## Android Client

+To make the detection system more accessible to visually impaired pedestrians, we have designed a simple Android client that communicates with the detection algorithm running on a server.
+This Android application can be installed via Android Studio and provides a real-time interface to detect crosswalk traffic lights using the model.

+### Key Features
+- **Real-Time Detection**: The Android client sends images or video frames to the server for crosswalk and traffic light detection and receives the results in real-time.
+- **Pedestrian Alerts**: Based on the detected traffic signal, the client will notify the pedestrian whether it's safe to cross the street using text or audio alerts.
+- **Simple User Interface**: The Android app features an easy-to-use interface that allows users to capture images or stream video and get real-time feedback about crosswalk traffic lights.

+### How it Works
+1. **Server Communication**: The Android app communicates with the server where the Crosswalk Traffic Light Detection algorithm is deployed.
+It sends images of the current environment, which the server processes using the YOLOv5 and CNN models for traffic light detection.
+2. **Detection Process**: Once the server processes the image, it sends the results back to the Android app, indicating whether a traffic light is detected, its color (red or green), and the associated crosswalk.
+3. **User Alerts**: The app provides auditory feedback for visually impaired users, informing them whether it is safe to cross, based on the traffic light's status.
+4.
 ## References

 1. Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2017).
 ImageNet classification with deep convolutional neural networks. *Communications of the ACM*, 60(6), 84-90.